Smellen/SplunkeGSD/README.md

 To Clean the Application
 -------------------------
+These instructions will remove the application from web2py.
 1. run 'make clean'
 Please note that this must be run with the make script outside the application directory.

 To Test the Application
 --------------------------
+These instructions will test the application using the definded tests.
 1. run 'make test'